Learner16/omina-demo-app/README.md

 ## Supported Browsers

-By default, the generated project supports all modern browsers.<br>
+The generated project supports all modern browsers.